RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

 ---
-title: Private and Public Endpoints on Redis Enterprise Software
+title: Enable private and public database endpoints
 linkTitle: Public and private endpoints
 description: Describes how to enable public and private endpoints for databases on a cluster.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
+By default, Redis Enterprise Software databases expose a single endpoint.

-The cluster can be configured to enable both access using private and public networks.
+When you create cluster, you can configure it to expose private and public endpoints.

-In certain environments, and especially in cloud platforms, an instance can have both:
+This is valuable for certain environments, such as cloud platforms, where you want:

 - A private IP address available only within the internal network

 - Public IP addresses accessible from the Internet (public network)

-By default, Redis Enterprise Software databases expose a single endpoint.

-You can configure Redis Enterprise Software clusters to expose two endpoints.

-To enable this configuration you need to:
+To enable this configuration, you need to:

 - Make sure that the IP addresses are already bound to the server/instance.